-Attention-based transformers~\cite{NIPS2017_3f5ee243} are ubiquitous in machine learning applications from natural language processing to computer vision.
 Given their prominence and state-of-the-art (SOTA) performance, they have also been applied in the physical sciences, including high energy physics, where they have usurped the previous SOTA architectures like convolutional, recurrent, and graph neural networks.
 Cutting-edge scientific experiments like those at the CERN Large Hadron Collider (LHC)~\cite{Evans:2008zzb} address fundamental questions in particle physics and rely on transformers to maximize insights from the data collected.
 The data produced by these experiments contain information about the particles produced in proton-proton collisions and can be represented as point clouds.
 Transformers can discern the intricate correlations in particle showers, known as \emph{jets}, caused by the decay of heavy particles, allowing physicists to identify these particles (a task known as \emph{jet tagging}), search for new particles or interactions, and measure the properties of known particles and interactions~\cite{Qu2022,CMS-PAS-HIG-23-012}.

 Despite this success, one major drawback of transformers is their computational complexity.
 The attention mechanism requires $\mathcal O(n^2)$ operations for $n$ input tokens.
 Typically, the size of each layer and the number of heads are also large, resulting in a large number of floating-point operations (FLOPs).
 One of the critical applications of neural network-based jet tagging is in the real-time online collision event filter known as the trigger~\cite{CMSL1T,ATLASL1T}.
 The LHC collides protons 40 million times per second, forming point clouds of detector measurements.
 Due to storage limitations, only about 1 in 40\,000 events are stored for further analysis using real-time algorithms suitable for high data throughput~\cite{Gandrakota:2024yqs,run2_hlt}.
 Due to their computational complexity, transformers cannot be readily employed in this online data filtering process.